mikoskinen/AzureBlobBridgeIFTTT/readme.md

 ## Background

-Unfortunately IFTTT doesn't currently provide channel for Azure Blob storage.
+Unfortunately IFTTT doesn't currently provide Channel for Azure Blob storage.
 This project can be used to work around the limitation.

 ## Contact